Skip to content

 Returns

-calculator An ASE calculator (FAIRChemCalculator or ORBCalculator).
+calculator An ASE calculator (FAIRChemCalculator, ORBCalculator, or SevenNetCalculator).

 Raises